 Some researchers and scientists believe that the G-spot is actually just an extension of the clitoris – similar to the fact that much of the medical community is skeptical that the G-spot exists at all.
 And while it is true that certain studies point to little physical evidence, the anecdotal evidence makes it quite clear that many women are able to experience intense pleasure via this area – whether or not it’s simply an extension of the clitoris.

 6. It can be better stimulated depending on your position.

 Many women have reported that being able to experience a G-spot orgasm depends on their position during sex.
 Some of the positions that seem to better stimulate the G-spot include doggy style and woman on top.
 If you prefer missionary, you can also lift your body toward your partner with a pillow or use the Flip Ramp from Liberator, a supportive piece of sex furniture.

 7. “Exercise” can help you experience better G-spot orgasms.

 You can exercise your vagina just like other muscles in the body.
 The pubococcygeus muscle, or “PC muscle,” forms the pelvic floor and supports the pelvic organs, including the bladder, urethra, and vagina.
 Since it encircles the outside of the vagina, healthy PC muscles will improve sexual arousal, including G-spot orgasms.
-Make the most of it with Kegel sex toys from Lover’s Lane!
+Make the most of it with Kegel toys from Lover’s Lane!
 Regardless of scientific opinion, these G-spot facts point to exciting possibilities when it comes to vaginal orgasms.
-If you have yet to experience the pleasures of the G-spot, you may find it helpful to introduce a G-spot vibrator in the bedroom.
-Also find other adult sex toys and erotic lingerie you need, always available discreetly online or at a Lover’s Lane near you.
+If you have yet to experience the pleasures possible with G-spot stimulation, you may find it helpful to introduce a G-spot vibrator in the bedroom.